singhvidushi/portfolio/final_project.md

 - [Streaming Data CSV](https://raw.githubusercontent.com/singhvidushi/portfolio/refs/heads/main/streaming_data_cleaned.csv))
 - [Python File](app.py)

+---

 ## Method & Medium

-For this project, I will employ a combination of tools and platforms to perform data analysis, create visualizations, and present the findings in a clear and engaging manner.
-The approach is divided into three main stages: data preparation, visualization, and presentation.
+This project uses various tools for data analysis, visualization, and presentation, divided into three stages: data preparation, visualization, and presentation.

 ### 1. Data Preparation
-**Tools Used:** Excel and Python
-**Process:**
+**Tools:** Excel, Python
-- **Data Cleaning and Transformation:** The raw data sourced from Kaggle will be cleaned and prepared using Excel and Python.
-This includes handling missing values, standardizing genre names, filtering irrelevant data, and merging datasets where necessary.
+- **Data Cleaning:** Using Excel and Python to handle missing values, standardize genre names, and merge datasets from Kaggle.
-- **Data Analysis:** Using Python libraries such as Pandas and NumPy, I will conduct preliminary analyses to understand the structure and characteristics of the data.
-This step will help identify key insights and trends that will be explored in the visualizations.
+- **Data Analysis:** Preliminary analysis with Pandas and NumPy to explore the data structure and trends.

 ### 2. Data Visualization
-**Tool Used:** Tableau
-**Process:**
+**Tools:** Tableau, Flourish
-- **Interactive Visualizations:** Tableau will be used to create interactive and dynamic visualizations that allow users to explore the data.
-This includes stacked area charts, grouped bar charts, and multi-line graphs that showcase the evolution of genres, platform-specific strategies, and emerging trends.
+- **Interactive Visualizations:** Tableau will create stacked area charts, grouped bar charts, and multi-line graphs showing genre evolution and platform strategies.
+- **Flourish for Pie Charts:** Flourish will be used to create pie charts for clear distribution visualization.
-- **Customization and Interactivity:** The visualizations will be customized with filters for genres, platforms, and years, enabling users to delve deeper into specific aspects of the data.
-Annotations and tooltips will be added to highlight key insights and provide additional context.
+- **Customization:** Filters for genres, platforms, and years, with tooltips and annotations to highlight insights.

 ### 3. Presentation
-**Tool Used:** Shorthand
+**Tool:** Shorthand
-**Process:**
-- **Narrative Structure:** The visualizations and findings will be embedded in a Shorthand presentation to create a cohesive and engaging narrative.
-This platform allows for a seamless integration of text, images, and interactive charts, making the content accessible and visually appealing.
+- **Narrative:** Visualizations will be embedded in Shorthand to create an engaging story that highlights trends and insights.
-- **Storytelling:** The presentation will guide the audience through the evolution of streaming platforms, their genre strategies, and how these have shaped audience preferences over time.
-Key sections will include context and background, major insights from the visualizations, and actionable conclusions.